Arizona School for the Arts: Format

 School begins at 7:45 AM.
-Students in grades 9-12 attend five academic classes in the morning and arts courses in the afternoon.
-Grades 5-6 have their 5th academic replaced with 4 15-minute "flex periods" called advisory, alongside their 2 chosen arts.
-Middle school students in 7-8 have two academic classes in the morning, two arts classes, then three academics in the afternoon.
-All students take math, English, science, and social studies; high school students take French or Spanish; and middle school students take piano, a class called Life Skills, and choir.
-Middle school students are allowed to pick one art (band, orchestra, dance, theatre, or guitar) in addition to piano and choir.
-High school students are allowed to pick both of their art courses and can pay to take a third after official school hours end; middle school students also are allowed to do the same.
+Students in grades 8-12 attend five academic classes in the morning and two to three arts courses in the afternoon.
+Grades 5-7 attend two academic classes and two arts in the morning then the three remaining academics in the afternoon.
+All students take math, English, science, and social studies; high school students take French or Spanish; and middle school students take a class on life skills (CCR, College and career readiness) in place of a foreign language.
+All students may choose two arts, though 5th through 7th graders must have either choir or piano as one choice.
+The current choices for arts include choir, piano, string orchestra, band, dance, and theatre (theatre consisting of multiple branches, such as lighting and sound design and musical theatre).
+Every student is allowed the opportunity to elect for a third art, taking place from the end of normal school hours, 15:30, to 16:30 for an additional charge.
 Starting sophomore year, high school students can be selected to take AP classes to earn college credits.
-The school shuts its doors at 4:30 PM every day unless specifically noted.
+School operations, apart from after school clubs, cease at 4:30 pm unless specially noted.